Contribution

 Figma components

-At the point a component is ready to be released, the corresponding Figma component should be created following our guidelines and checks.
+When a component is ready for release, the corresponding Figma component should be created in accordance with our guidelines and checks.

 This should complement the component documentation and annotations.